nextthingco/docs/Gadget-docs/source/includes/_wifi.md

 ### Connect

-Copy the string that starts with "wifi_' to the right of the network name you want to connect to.
+Copy the string that starts with "wifi_" to the right of the network name you want to connect to.
 If it has `psk` at the end, that means it is password protected.
 Follow the "Password Protected" section further down to connect.

 #### No Password

 To connect to YOUR_NETWORK, which has no password, `services` shows two choices.
-We want the one without `psk` in the string.
+You want the one without `psk` in the string.
 Use the `connect` command:

 ```shell
 connmanctl connect wifi_xxxxxxxxxxxx_xxxxxx_managed_none